Enfield, New South Wales: Features

 Enfield itself is a small suburb, bounded by Liverpool Road to the north, Coronation Parade to the west, Mitchell Street to the south and Burwood Road to the east.

 There is a small commercial area along Liverpool Road centred on the intersection with Coronation Parade and The Boulevarde.
-There are other commercial premises around that junction but within the boundaries of the suburbs of Strathfield, Burwood and Strathfield South.
+There are other commercial premises around that junction but within the boundaries of the suburbs of SStrathfield, Burwood and Strathfield South.
 There are larger commercial areas nearby around Strathfield and Burwood stations.

 Because Enfield the modern-day suburb is much smaller than the historical Enfield municipality or locality, there are a number of establishments in nearby suburbs that are named "Enfield", but are not in Enfield itself.
 An example is the Enfield Intermodal Logistics Centre, a large rail yard and logistics hub, which is located in neighbouring Strathfield South.
 Likewise, neither the historic Enfield Town Hall nor the associated war memorial are in the suburb of Enfield.